 10. Current evidence supports a range of complementary strategies to improve cardiovascular health, including: individual-focused approaches, which target lifestyle and treatments at the individual level; health care system approaches, which encourage, facilitate, and reward efforts by providers to improve health behaviors and health factors; and population approaches, which target lifestyle and treatments in schools or workplaces, local communities, and states, as well as throughout the nation.

-Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Acute Heart Failure, Interventions and Vascular Medicine, Diet, Hypertension, Smoking
+Clinical Topics: Arrhythmias and Clinical EP, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Acute Heart Failure, Interventions and Vascular Medicine, Diet, Hypertension, Smoking

 Keywords: African Americans, American Heart Association, Atrial Fibrillation, Blood Pressure, Centers for Disease Control and Prevention (U.S.), Cereals, Cholesterol, Diabetes Mellitus, Electronic Cigarettes, Energy Intake, European Continental Ancestry Group, Fruit, Glucose, Health Behavior, Heart Failure, Hispanic Americans, Hypertension, Life Style, Motor Activity, Myocardial Infarction, National Institutes of Health (U.S.), Nuts, Obesity, Obesity, Morbid, Percutaneous Coronary Intervention, Peripheral Arterial Disease, Risk Assessment, Risk Factors, Seafood, Smoking, Social Class, Sodium, Stroke, Tobacco Smoke Pollution, Vegetables